Glossary of Formal Languages and Compilation

 Transpile

-to convert code from one language to another at the same level of abstraction
+to convert code from one language to another of the same level of abstraction

 → See M3